logzio/logz-docs/_source/logzio_collections/_prometheus-sources/java-custom-metrics.md

 This registry can be used by any application that uses Micrometer for recording metrics.

 <!-- info-box-start:info -->
-This integration currently works only with Java 11 and higher.
-The resolution for this issue is in development and is expected later this year.
+This integration currently works with Java 11 or higher.
+Support for earlier versions is in development and is expected later this year.
 {:.info-box.important}
 <!-- info-box-end -->